 The IANA Problem Resolution Process is followed and fails to correct the deficiency (See Annex J); and

-Relevant accountability mechanisms defined by the CCWG-Accountability are exhausted and fail to remedy the identified deficiency.
+Relevant accountability mechanisms, if any, defined by the CCWG-Accountability are exhausted and fail to remedy the identified deficiency.

-The Special IFR would be triggered by a supermajority vote of the ccNSO and GNSO Councils.
+The Special IFR would be triggered by a supermajority vote of each of the ccNSO and GNSO Councils according to their normal procedures for determining supermajority.
 The Special IFR would follow the same composition and process structure as the periodic IANA Function Review.
+The scope of the Special IFR would be narrower than a periodic IFR, focused primarily on the identified deficiency or problem, its implications for overall IANA Performance, and how that issue is best resolved.

-If the Special IFR determines the Separation process is necessary it will recommend the creation of the Separation Cross-Community Working Group (SCWG).
-This recommendation would need to be approved by both the a supermajority of the GNSO and the ccNSO Councils according to their normal procedures for determining supermajority and would need to be approved by the ICANN Board after a public comment period.
-A determination by the Board to not approve a SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as Board rejection of a PDP recommendation.
-ICANN membership (assuming ICANN becomes a membership organization) will also need to approve the creation of the SCWG by a supermajority.
+An IFR may determine that Separation process is necessary, which process could include an RFP for the performance of the IANA Naming Functions or another separation process, such as a divestiture of PTI (a “Separation Process”).
+If the Special IFR determines that a Separation Process is necessary, it will recommend the creation of the Separation Cross-Community Working Group (SCWG).
+This recommendation would need to be approved by a supermajority of each of the GNSO and the ccNSO Councils, according to their normal procedures for determining supermajority, and would need to be approved by the ICANN Board after a public comment period.
+A determination by the ICANN Board to not approve a SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection of a PDP recommendation.

 Separation Process

-In the event that a Special IANA Functions Review resulted in a decision to initiate an RFP for the performance of the IANA Naming Functions or another Separation Process, and that decision was approved as discussed above, the following processes must be followed.
+In the event that a Review resulted in a decision to initiate a Separation Process the following processes must be followed.

-Once the initiation of the Separation Process is approved, a SCWG would be appointed to manage the RFP.
-The SCWG would follow the overall guidelines and procedures for ICANN Cross Community Working Groups.
+Once the initiation of the Separation Process is approved, a SCWG would be appointed to manage the RFP or other Separation Process The SCWG would follow the overall guidelines and procedures for ICANN Cross Community Working Groups.

-However, the SCWG would be composed as follows:
+The SCWG would be composed as follows:

 ccNSO - 1